 This paper explains securitization of risk with an emphasis on risks that are usually considered insurable risks.
-We discuss the economic rationale for securitization of assets and liabilities and we provide examples of each type of securitization.
-We also provide economic axguments for continued future insurance-risk securitization activity.
+We discuss the economic rationale for securitization in general - both the securitization of assets and liabilities and provide examples of each type of securitization.
+We also provide economic arguments for continued future insurancerisk securitization activity.
 An appendix indicates some of the issues involved in pricing insurance risk securitizations.
-We do not develop specific pricing results.
-Pricing techniques are complicated by the fact that, in general, insurance-risk based securities do not have unique prices based on axbitrage-free pricing considerations alone.
+In this paper we do not develop specific pricing results.
+Pricing techniques are complicated by the fact that, in general, insurance-risk based securities do not have unique prices based on arbitrage-free pricing considerations alone.
 The technical reason for this is that the most interesting insurance risk securitizations reside in incomplete markets.